WorksApplications/Avalanche/README.md

 ### To docker-compose

+## Development

+### Backend

+### Frontend (Avalanche view)

+Before you start developing, download [openapi-generator](https://github.com/openapitools/openapi-generator) jar file to git root directory and generate API clients by `make openapi-client-gen` or equivalent command.

+When you develop components with Storybook, run `yarn run storybook`.

+When you develop the pages, run like `yarn run start --env.COLLECT_API_BASE=http://localhost:5001 --env.BLAME_API_BASE=http://localhost:5002 --env.FLAMESCOPE_API_BASE=http://localhost:5003`.
+(These `API_BASE` params are optional but recommended to specify on your local.)
+If you want to use mock server for it, generate mock server files by `make openapi-mock-gen` or equivalent command.
+Note that "cors" module might be required for express server.

+When you build the pages, execute like `yarn run build --env.COLLECT_API_BASE=http://localhost:5001 --env.BLAME_API_BASE=http://localhost:5002 --env.FLAMESCOPE_API_BASE=http://localhost:5003`

+TSLint, stylelint and Prettier are enabled.
+Configure your editor or IDE for them.

 ## Trivia

 The name, Avalanche, is an analogy standing for that solving an underlaying hardened bottleneck results in super fast move of gigantic pile of stacks.